Did you know there are over 50 DIFFERENT names for added sugar ? Now, that is KRAZY with a capital K!

-Added sugar is typically composed of the simple sugars glucose, fructose and/or sucrose.
-Unfortunately, many food manufacturers are sneaky and hide the total amount of sugar by listing it under several different names on a package’s ingredient list.
+Added sugar is typically composed of the either glucose, fructose and/or sucrose.
+Unfortunately, many food manufacturers are sneaky and hide the total amount by listing it under several different names on a package’s ingredient list.

 As if reading labels wasn’t hard enough to begin with!